 Things to remember

-- If you haven’t exercised for a while, see your doctor before starting an exercise program.
+- If you haven’t exercised for a while, see your doctor and complete an adult pre-exercise screening questionnaire before starting an exercise program.

 - Warming up before exercise is a good way to reduce the risk of injury and to prepare yourself physically as well as mentally for activity.

-- Concentrate on warming up the specific muscle groups you will be using in your exercise and include stretches.
+- Concentrate on warming up the specific muscle groups you will be using in your exercise and include dynamic flexibility exercises.

 - It is important to cool down after exercise.